SystemsApproach/sdn/onos.rst

 ONOS uses Atomix as its store.
-Atomix goes beyond the core Raft algorithm to provide a rich set of programming primitives that ONOS uses to manage the distributed state and provide easy access to that state by the control apps.
+Atomix goes beyond the core Raft algorithm to provide a rich set of programming primitives that ONOS uses to manage the distributed state and to provide easy access to that state by the control apps.

 This distributed approach is a common design paradigm, which results in a system that is